Chaker Zouaghi

 Chaker Zouaghi (born 10 January 1985) is a Tunisian professional football coach and a former defensive midfielder.
 He is a brother of Kaies Zouaghi, and was assistant manager under him as AS Gabès.

 Club career

 Zouaghi was born in Béja.
-He began his career at Étoile du Sahel before moving to FC Lokomotiv Moscow in the summer of 2006.
-He played in Moscow for three years, before having his contract mutually terminated in March 2009.
+He began his career at Étoile du Sahel before moving to FC Lokomotiv Moscow in early 2006.
+He played in Russia for three years, before having his contract mutually terminated in March 2009.
 In January 2010, Zouaghi signed a three-year contract with FC Zürich, to begin in July 2010.